Assault weapons legislation in the United States: 2024

+Colorado

+The state of Colorado does not define or restrict assault weapons.
+However, effective August 1, 2026, Colorado will impose additional requirements for the purchase of semiautomatic rifles and shotguns with detachable magazines, and gas-operated semiautomatic pistols with detachable magazines.

+A person wishing to buy such a firearm must fill out an application on the Firearms Safety System website, which is run by the Colorado Parks and Wildlife (CPW) agency.
+The application must be reviewed and approved by a county sheriff, who issues an eligibility card that is valid for five years.
+Next the person must pass a safety course given by a verified firearms instructor, which is also valid for five years.
+This is a four-hour course for someone who has previously passed a Hunter Education class certified by CPW, or a twelve-hour course otherwise.
+After that the sale may be conducted by a federally licensed firearms dealer.

 Connecticut

 In June 1993, Connecticut became the third U.S. state, after California and New Jersey, to pass an assault weapons ban.
-In April 2013, four months after the Sandy Hook Elementary School shooting, the Connecticut General Assembly passed new restrictions to the state's existing assault weapons ban.
+In April 2013, four months after the Sandy Hook Elementary School shooting, the Connecticut General Assembly passed new restrictions on the state's existing assault weapons ban.
 The law was challenged, but a federal judge upheld it and ruled it constitutional.
 Gun owners said they would appeal.

 Connecticut prohibits any person from possessing an assault weapon unless the weapon was possessed prior to July 1, 1994, and the possessor: